A Guide to the Scottish Highlands in Winter

-Winter in the Scottish Highlands is a season of quiet magic—crisp mornings, snow-dusted landscapes, and that unmistakable sense of stillness you only find in the north.
+Winter in the Scottish Highlands is a season of quiet magic thanks to crisp mornings, snow-dusted landscapes, and that unmistakable sense of stillness you only find in the north.
 At Ness Walk, our award-winning 5 star Highland hotel, guests often ask what makes a winter escape to Inverness truly special.
-While the classics are well known, there are hidden experiences and lesser-spoken gems that make this time of year exceptional.
+And while the classics are well known, there are hidden experiences and lesser-spoken gems that make this time of year exceptional.

 To help inspire your next break, we’ve curated a guide to unique winter things to do in Inverness and Loch Ness.
 Perfect for slow travel lovers, adventure seekers, and those simply longing for a luxurious winter retreat.